Naturalism / Physicalism / Materialism

 I’ve also had two personal encounters with magic of some kind (or more, depending on which ones you count).
 Once I was playing on a swinging chair with my little sister, while concentrating on manifesting some sort of magic (but I didn’t tell her I was doing this), then out of nowhere my sister told me, somewhat emphatically, that she saw a spark on the ground.
 (And no, magic wasn’t a topic that I frequently brought up with her—or even ever.)

 The other time I was lying on the couch and decided to send a wish out into the universe to bring magic into this world, straight from the place right at the base of my sternum where I used to feel strong emotion-like feelings (I call it my heart.. it’s probably my heart chakra), and at the same instant, the box fan that was running in the room stopped.
 I went and checked it out and the switch was still on, it just wasn’t running.
 I turned the switch off and on again and it started running again.
-A few minutes before I did that I was wishing that the fan was off, but I was too lazy to get up and turn it off so I just let it be.
-Wishing for something and then just letting it be is characteristic of many other times where I wanted something but didn’t expected it to happen and then it happened somehow.
+A few minutes before I did that, I was wishing that the fan were off, but I was too lazy to get up and turn it off so I just let it be.
+Wishing for something and then just letting it be is characteristic of many other times where I wanted something but didn’t expect it to happen and then it happened somehow.

 There are other stories I have that are less directly under the umbrella of what we call ‘magic’, but it’s all interconnected.